itosam/MovieApp/README.md

 [SITE](https://itosam.github.io/movieapp/)

+Front-End hosted on gh-pages
+JSON data hosted on Render

 For our Project, we created a mock movie database, and have added below features/user interaction

 - included 4 routes for the user to interact with (Home, Movies page, Add Movies form, About page)